Charlize Theron: Personal life

 In 2007, Theron became a naturalised citizen of the United States, while retaining her South African citizenship.

-Theron adopted two children: a daughter in March 2012 and another daughter in July 2015.
+Theron adopted two young daughters.
 She has been interested in adoption since childhood, when she became aware of orphanages and the overflowing numbers of children in them.
-In April 2019, Theron revealed that Jackson, then seven years old, is a transgender girl.
+In April 2019, Theron revealed that one of her daughters, then seven years old, is a transgender girl.
 She said of her daughters, "They were born who they are and exactly where in the world both of them get to find themselves as they grow up, and who they want to be, is not for me to decide".

 Theron said in 2018 that she went to therapy in her thirties because of anger, discovering that it was due to her frustration growing up during South Africa's apartheid, which ended when she was 15.

 Theron is a longtime fan of the English band Depeche Mode and was the presenter for their Rock and Roll Hall of Fame induction in 2020.

 Relationships

 Theron's first public relationship was with actor Craig Bierko, whom she dated from 1995 to 1997.

 Theron was in a three-year relationship with singer Stephan Jenkins until October 2001.
 Some of Third Eye Blind's third album, Out of the Vein, explores the emotions Jenkins experienced as a result of their breakup.

 Theron was in a relationship with Irish actor Stuart Townsend from 2001 to 2009 after meeting him on the set of Trapped.
 The couple lived together in Los Angeles and Ireland.

 In December 2013, Theron began dating American actor Sean Penn.
 The relationship ended in June 2015.
 There were reports they were engaged, which Theron strongly denied, adding that the relationship had ended before it ever became serious.
 Theron starred in Penn's film The Last Face (2016), which they filmed while still a couple.

-In July 2025, Theron appeared on the podcast Call Her Daddy to candidly express her newly discovered love of casual sex, including having sex with a man 23 years her junior.
+In July 2017, Theron revealed that she had had same-sex experiences when she was younger, describing them as part of exploring her sexuality during her youth, but added that she was ultimately attracted primarily to men.
+In July 2025, she disclosed that she had recently had a one-night stand with a 26-year-old man, saying that the experience had given her a greater sense of freedom in her forties and reaffirming her preference for remaining single while dating casually.
+In April 2026, Theron said that she did not think she would ever want to live with a romantic partner again, explaining that she had grown accustomed to her independence as a single mother and was focused on her family.